Royal Imtech N.V.

 Royal Imtech N.V. was a European technical services provider in the fields of electrical solutions, ICT (information and communication technology) and mechanical solutions.
 Its residence was in Gouda, Netherlands.
-Imtech shares were listed on the NYSE Euronext Stock Exchange in Amsterdam, where Imtech was included in the AEX Index.
+Imtech shares were listed on the Euronext Stock Exchange in Amsterdam, where Imtech was included in the AEX Index.
 Imtech shares were also included in the Dow Jones STOXX 600 index.
 With 29,000 employees, Imtech achieved annual revenue of more than 5.1 billion euros in 2012.

 Imtech held positions in the building and industry markets in the Netherlands, Belgium, Luxembourg, Germany, Austria, Poland, Sweden, Norway, Finland, the UK, Ireland, Romania, Russia, Turkey and Spain, the European markets of ICT and Traffic as well as in the global marine market.
 In total Imtech served 24,000 customers.

 Imtech Germany

 The subsidiary Imtech Deutschland GmbH & Co.
 KG was also responsible for business in Poland, Romania, Austria, Finland und Russia.

 Imtech was the general contractor for the technical equipment of the Deutsche Bank Twin Towers in Frankfurt.
 According to reports of Handelsblatt in February 2011, the subcontractors were bribed with brothel visits and more.
 They could invoice more hours of work than factually done since early 2010.
 The company made internal investigations.

 Imtech Germany is involved in the construction of the heat and smoke vent of the new Berlin Brandenburg Airport.
 In January 2013 it was reported, that the system was not built to the requirements of the local authorities and it will not function without extensive renovation.